v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-update-the-definition-of-a-running-workflow-instance.md

     tooHigh.Text = new CSharpValue<string>("Guess.ToString() + \" is too high.\"");
     ```

-4. Następnie dodaj nowe `WriteLine` działania, w którym jest wyświetlany komunikat zamknięcia.
+4. Następnie dodaj nową `WriteLine` działań, która wyświetla komunikat zamknięcia.

     ```vb
     'Create the new WriteLine that displays the closing message.